nats-io/nats.rs/README.md

 * Object Store
 * Service API

-Any feedback related to this client is welcomed.

-> **Note:** async client is still <1.0.0 version and will introduce breaking changes.
+The API is stable, however it remains on 0.x.x versioning, as async ecosystem is still introducing a lot of ergonomic improvements.
+Some of our dependencies are also considered stable, yet versioned <1.0.0, like `rustls`, which might introduce breaking changes that can affect our users in some way.

 ### nats